cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-jupyterhub.md

 It is designed to provide a standardised computing environment for groups, such as classes or research teams, by launching individual
 Jupyter notebook instances for each user.
 The primary purpose of JupyterHub is to facilitate collaborative and scalable data science and research.
 It allows users access to a consistent computing environment from any device with a web browser where they can share resources efficiently within a team or class.
-Adminisistrators can manage user authentication and resource allocation centrally.
+Administrators can manage user authentication and resource allocation centrally.

 To **create** a JupyterHub instance on Azimuth, you will need an existing {{<link "platform-in-depth-k8s">}}**Kubernetes cluster**{{</link>}}.